3 Hidden Reasons Why Your Anxiety Keeps Creeping Back

 Ever notice how 9 out of 10 people say “I’m fine” when asked about their day?
-Negativity, pessimism, and a lack of motivation could consume you — yet you’re still OK.
+Negativity, pessimism, and a lack of motivation could consume you — and yet you’re still "fine."
 Except when you’re not.
-Etiquette aside, everyone’s susceptible to bad moods, but what to do when the in-between states of blah and bad linger too long?
-Your thoughts are starting to race, but not as much as when you had panic attacks; your coping skills aren't maladaptive, but your outlook remains bleak; you’ve tried meditation, CBT exercises and positive visualization, yet you’re still in a funk.
+Etiquette aside, everyone’s susceptible to bad moods, but what to do when the in-between states linger too long?
+Your thoughts are starting to race, but not as much as when you feel panicky; your coping skills aren't maladaptive, but your outlook remains bleak; you’ve tried meditation, CBT exercises, and positive visualization, yet you’re still in a funk.

 How can you feel more calm and in control?
-It’s not an easy task to see beyond your worries or to the ways you’re contributing to feeling unsettled, but it’s always helpful to increase your insight.
-Here are three areas to assess for improved mental functioning.
+It’s not easy to see beyond your worries or recognize the ways you’re contributing to feeling unsettled, but it’s always helpful to increase your insight.
+Here are three areas to assess for improved mental functioning:

 Check your worldview.
 When things aren’t going right, it can be easy to default to a negative thoughts bias: “Why does this always happen to me?” or “Will I ever I find a healthy relationship?”
 When this occurs, try getting outside your head and into your daily routines.
 How do you spend your free time?
 We all have “mindless candy” tendencies, such as reality TV, Facebook, or cable news.
 But those habits can be downright depressing.

 Do the things you don’t want to do.
-Life can be boring — traffic, work, watching your weight, and paying the bills takes its toll.
+Life can be boring — traffic, work, watching your weight, and paying the bills all take a toll.
 Finding time for your passion project or a yoga class can be a challenge.
 Boredom is an underrated factor in mental health.